Tristaaaaan/Tristaaaaan/README.md

 <h3 align="left">About</h3>

-A developer who uses Flutter, Kivy, a Python framework, or Kotlin in mobile application development.
+A developer who uses Flutter, Kotlin, or Kivy, a Python framework, in mobile application development.

 Loves integrating IoT and Embedded systems into mobile applications more.

-Most of the applications I developed were written using Dart and Flutter framework while having Firebase as the backend.
+Most applications I developed were written using the Dart and Flutter framework, with Firebase as the backend.

 <h3 align="left">Languages and Tools</h3>